Renzo1/the-standard-protocol/Findings.md

 2. Set the contract's allowance on users' accounts to a sufficiently large value the first time they use the platform.
 This way, users won't need to repeat the approval process every time they interact with the protocol.

-# [H-1] Insufficient EUROs in LiquidationPool to Buy Liquidated Assets Could Lead to Under-collateralization of EUROs
+# [H-#] Insufficient EUROs in LiquidationPool to Buy Liquidated Assets Could Lead to Under-collateralization of EUROs

 https://github.com/Cyfrin/2023-12-the-standard/blob/91132936cb09ef9bf82f38ab1106346e2ad60f91/contracts/LiquidationPool.sol#L240